flaviostutz/elasticblast/README.md

 ## Current ES search query support

+Fields supported in query json

 * from
 * size
 * sort
-* bool.must.search_query.query - only one term
+* bool.must.search_query.query
+  * 'AND' for multiple terms in expression
+  * ranges for timestamp and numbers (ex.: when:[now-1h TO now]; qtty:[3 TO 334]))
+  * document property query (ex.: "prop1:abracadabra")
-* bool.must.search_query.fields
+* bool.must.search_query.fields - which fields will be returned in results
-* bool.must.terms
+* bool.must.terms - property matches

 Supported ES query example: